-- 1 teaspoon sea salt
+- 1 teaspoon sea salt to taste

 - Cilantro and lemon to garnish

-- Quinoa to serve
+- Quinoa or couscous to serve

-- After the veggies are cooked, add the beans and sea salt and let the mixture simmer, this time without the lid for 10 or so more minutes or until some of the extra liquid evaporates.
+- After the vegetables are cooked, add the chickpeas and salt and let the mixture simmer, this time without the lid, for 10 more minutes or until some of the extra liquid evaporates.
 Taste and add more salt if needed.3 cups cooked chickpeas, 1 teaspoon sea salt

 - Serve over quinoa, couscous, or any cooked grain you'd like, and garnish with some cilantro and a squeeze of lemon.Cilantro and lemon to garnish, Quinoa or couscous to serve